jbcodeforce/aws-remote-svc-acccess-from-k8s/README.md

 kubectl create secret docker-registry awsecr --docker-server=$REGISTRY_SERVER --docker-username=AWS --docker-password=$TOKEN --docker-email=$EMAIL
 ```

 The secret will work for 12 hours.
-If the security requirements do not enforce changing often then use the IAM user and access key to create the secret:
+If your security requirements do not enforce changing the token as often then use the IAM user with access key and secret to create this Kubernetes Secret:

 ```sh
 export PWD=secertkeyofiamuser